Bambo-Rambo/RNG-Guides/DexNavRNG.md

 When in the X menu, freeze the game again and keep tapping `Select` until reach **10** frames before your target.

-Hold down `X` and tap `Select` 10 times to reach your target frame while closing the menu slowly.
+Hold down `X` and consume the remaining 10 frames by tapping `Select`.
+This will also close the menu slowly.

-Finally, using the Circle Pad, press `Select` 4 times to rotate the player character.
+You are on your target frame and the player character is free to move again so, while moving the Circle Pad, press `Select` to advance 4 frames, release the Circle Pad and tap `A` to unfreeze and make the final movement.

 If everything done right, you will activate the patch at the expected tile (-5, 8 in my case) with the correct IVs and everything.